Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Don’t store your chainsaw in the living room for long.

-Here are a few other long-term storage tips for chainsaws:
+Here are a few long-term storage tips for chainsaws:

-• Top up the bar and chain oil (if it doesn’t leak) so that it doesn’t dry out
+• Top up the bar and chain oil (if it doesn’t leak) so that it doesn’t dry out, if it does leak, definitely remove the oil

-• Remove the bar and chain so that it’s safer around pets and children
+• Remove the guide bar and chain so that it’s safer around pets and children

 • Keep chainsaws off the floor in case of an unexpected water leak